Microsoft Defender for Endpoint

 A red circle indicates that the connection test failed.
 If this occurs, check your connection details (including the Application Secret, Application ID and Directory ID) before trying again.

 The log may contain useful troubleshooting information.
-First, click View to see a list of your recent connection tests.
+Click the ellipsis at the right side of the plugin and click View to see a list of your recent connection tests.

 Under the Test Status tab, expand the dropdown for the test that encountered an error to view its log.